 - (i) During 2012, the Group had invested an amount of USD 49,975 thousands (AED 183,560 thousands) into 5% Compulsory Convertible Debentures ("CCD") issued by EMGF.
 These CCDs can be converted into equity shares of EMGF after the expiry of six months from the date of allotment of the CCDs at the discretion of the Group.
-It is mandatory to convert these CCDs into equity shares on the date of issue of any draft red herring prospectus by EMGF, or on expiry of 10 years from the date of allotment if the above option of early conversion is not exercised. - (ii) The Consortium of Depositors and Financiers of Amlak Finance PJSC ("Amlak") have elected some of its members to a Coordinating Committee ("Committee") in connection with certain proposals relating to the restructuring of existing facilities availed by Amlak.
-The Governmental Steering Committee established to look into the status of some public joint stock companies in UAE including Amlak has approved the establishment of the Committee including its composition.
-The Committee will seek to facilitate discussion between Amlak and its Depositors/Financiers relating to the financing arrangements of Amlak.
-The Committee has recommended a restructuring proposal to the depositors/financiers for approval by the requisite majority.
-Trading in Amlak's shares on the Dubai Financial Market have been suspended until these discussions are finalised.
-The Group's management is not in a position to assess its investment for any impairment pending the finalisation of the restructuring agreement. - (iii) The auditors have issued a qualified opinion on the consolidated financial statements of Amlak as of 31 December 2011 with respect to valuation of investment properties and advances for investment properties amounting to AED 3,297 million and AED 792 million, respectively.
-Amlak is carrying out valuation of its investment properties as part of the restructuring agreement.
-The extent of impact of potential adjustment to the carrying value of these assets on the equity shareholders can be ascertained only on conclusion of the valuation and finalisation of the restructuring agreement as discussed in (ii) above.
+It is mandatory to convert these CCDs into equity shares on the date of issue of any draft red herring prospectus by EMGF, or on expiry of 10 years from the date of allotment if the above option of early conversion is not exercised. - (ii) During the period, a restructuring arrangement has been agreed by the existing Depositors/Financiers of Amlak Finance PJSC ("Amlak"), the Coordination Committee established to restructure the existing facilities and Amlak.
+This arrangement have been ratified by the Amlak's shareholders in their meeting held on 28 September 2014.
+The documentation with regard to the final restructuring agreements is currently under process and is expected to be completed in few weeks.
+Trading in Amlak's shares on the Dubai Financial Market have been suspended until the finalization and execution of this restructuring agreements. - (iii) The auditors have issued a qualified opinion on the consolidated financial statements of Amlak as of 31 December 2011 with respect to valuation of investment properties and advances for investment properties amounting to AED 3,297 million and AED 792 million, respectively.
+The Group's management will assess its investment for any impairment once Amlak's financial statements incorporating the adjustments relating to the restructuring arrangement is available.
+The management does not expect such impairment to be significant.

-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) As at 30 June 2014 (Unaudited)
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) As at 30 September 2014 (Unaudited)